-Getting into the food industry includes specific requirements.
-In Australia, particularly in Queensland, one requirement is the hiring or appointment of a Food Safety Supervisor QLD, a Nationally Recognised Training that is offered nationwide via CTA’s online training portal.
+Getting into the food industry includes specific requirements in Australia, particularly in Queensland.
+One requirement is the hiring or appointment of a Food Safety Supervisor QLD, a Nationally Recognised Training Course that is offered nationwide via CTA’s online training portal.

-The Food Safety Supervisor role covers the responsibilities of a food business with regards to the safety and hygiene of both its employees and its product.
+The Food Safety Supervisor role covers the responsibilities of a food business with regards to the safety and hygiene of both its employees and product.
 The Food Safety Supervisor role – also known as the FSS – requires training and certification that can be attained through Registered Training Organisations (RTOs).
-RTOs can be found all over the state, and many of them offer the FSS training course and certification through face-to-face and online delivery.
+RTOs can be found all over the state, and many of them offer the FSS training courses and certification through both face-to-face and online delivery options.

 So what are the responsibilities of a Food Safety Supervisor?
 Simply read on to find out more.